garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 4. The new topic created in the IP.Board forum category

 == Changelog ==

+= 1.1.4 =
+* Removed excess debug statements left in from testing

 = 1.1.3 =
 * Improved the topic creation url